Donald's Dilemma

 Donald's Dilemma is a Walt Disney Studios animated cartoon directed by Jack King and starring Donald and Daisy Duck.
 It was originally released on July 11, 1947 in the United States.
-The title of this short is a misnomer, as it is Daisy, rather than Donald, who confronts the story's central dilemma.
-The song "No One But Donald Duck", which became Donald Duck's official theme song, made its debut in this cartoon.
+The song "No One But Donald Duck", which would later become Donald Duck's official theme song, made its debut in this cartoon.

 Plot

 Daisy recounts her story to an unseen psychologist.
 Her troubles began when she was walking with Donald and a flowerpot fell on his head, causing him to lose his memory but gain a melodious singing voice.
 He became a well-known singer and his rendition of "When You Wish Upon a Star" became a huge success.
 Daisy was left heartbroken at the loss of Donald and grappled with insomnia, anorexia, and suicidal thoughts.
 After an unsuccessful attempt to see Donald in concert at Radio City Music Hall, she sought the psychologist's help.

-The psychologist hypothesizes that another flowerpot falling on Donald's head might restore his memory.
+The psychologist theorizes that another flowerpot falling on Donald's head might restore his memory.
 He warns Daisy that this might also result in the loss of Donald's newfound singing talent, but Daisy is undeterred.
 She infiltrates one of Donald's concerts and drops a flowerpot on his head, restoring his memory and his original voice.
 Donald is booed off the stage but ultimately reunites with Daisy.